pipelinelabo/datalaiq-wiki/japanese/configuration/certificates.md

 Although it is not as secure as a proper TLS certificate, a self-signed certificate will ensure encrypted communication between users and DatalaiQ.
 By instructing browsers to trust the self-signed cert, it is also possible to avoid recurring warning screens.

-First, we will generate a 1-year certificate in `/opt/gravwell/etc` using `gencert`, a program we ship with the Gravwell install:
+First, we will generate a 1-year certificate in `/opt/gravwell/etc` using `gencert`, a program we ship with the DatalaiQ install:

 ```
 cd /opt/gravwell/etc